-Students are responsible for their use of the Darien electronic environment, including computer hardware, accounts and user-ids.
+Students are responsible for their use of the Darien electronic environment, including computer hardware, accounts and user ids.
 Users must take all reasonable precautions, including password maintenance and file protection measures, to prevent use of accounts by unauthorized persons or use of accounts in an unauthorized manner.
 The primary purpose of the Darien electronic environment is to provide authorized users with resources that facilitate the student's learning and academic growth.
 The following uses of the Darien electronic environment are expressly prohibited:

 - 1. Using computer systems for any personal purpose, or in a manner that interferes with the district's educational programs. - 2.
 Transmitting any material that includes confidential student information in violation of the Board of Education's Confidentiality and Access to Student Records Policy. - 3.
-Improper Access: Gaining, or attempting to gain, improper access to the Darien electronic environment, or the files or accounts of another user, including but not limited to improperly modifying or deleting the files/data of another user.
+Improper Access: Gaining, or attempting to gain, improper access to the Darien electronic environment, or the files or accounts of another user, including but not limited to improperly modifying or deleting the files/data of another user. - 4.
+Destructive Behavior: Any action that might be harmful to or interfere with the Darien electronic environment, the network, or the data stored on or transported by them or other devices connected to them. - 5.
+Offensive Behaviors/Harassment:

-- Destructive Behavior: Any action that might be harmful to or interfere with the Darien electronic environment, the network, or the data stored on or transported by them or other devices connected to them. - 5.
-Offensive Behaviors/Harassment: Sending any form of slanderous, harassing, threatening, or intimidating message, including messages with obscene language, at any time, to any person (such communications may also be a crime);. - 6.
-Theft of devices, computer systems, or computer networks. - Accessing dangerous information that, if acted upon, could cause damage or danger to others - 8.
-Giving your username or password to any other student, or using the username or password of someone else to access any part of the system. - Accessing or attempting to access any material that is obscene, obscene as to minors or contains child pornography, or is harmful to minors, as defined above; - Gaining or attempting to gain unauthorized access to computer and/or telecommunications networks and resources. - 11.
-Cyberbullying, posting of private or personal information about another person without their consent, or spamming of the school email system. - 12.
-Accessing or attempting to access social networking sites (e.g. Facebook, Twitter, MySpace, etc.) without a legitimate educational purpose. - 13.
+Sending any form of slanderous, a harassing, threatening, or intimidating message, including messages with obscene language, at any time, to any person (such communications may also be a crime);- - 6.
+Theft of devices. - Gaining or seeking to gain unauthorized access to computer systems; - ◆ Damaging computers, computer files, computer systems or computer networks- - 7.
+Accessing dangerous information that, if acted upon, could cause damage or danger to others. - 8.
+Giving your username or password to any other student, or using the username or password of someone else to access any part of the system.; - Downloading or modifying computer software of the district in violation of the district's licensure agreement(s) and/or without authorization from a teacher or administrator; - Using another person's password under any circumstances;

+- ◆ Trespassing in or tampering with any other person's folders, work or files; - Sending any message that breaches the district's confidentiality requirements, or the confidentiality of students; - Sending any copyrighted material over the system; - Using computer systems for any personal purpose, or in a manner that interferes with the district's educational programs; - 9.
+Accessing or attempting to access any material that is obscene, obscene as to minors, or contains child pornography, or is harmful to minors, as defined above; - 10.
+Gaining or attempting to gain unauthorized access to computer and/or telecommunications networks and resources. - 11.
+Cyberbullying, posting of private or personal information about another person without their consent, or spamming of the school email system. - ◆ Transmitting or receiving e-mail communications or accessing information on the Internet for non-educational purposes; - ◆ Cyberbullying; - 12. ◆ Accessing or attempting to access social networking sites (e.g., Facebook, Twitter, MySpaceInstagram, Snapchat, TikTok, etc.) without a legitimate educational purpose. - 13.
 Violating any federal or state law, or Darien Board of Education policy or regulation. - 14.
 Violating copyright laws.